RoxanaPopescu/Aurelia/frontend/packages/cloud/readme.md

    See the readme in that package for instructions.

-   > Note that you cannot use the `develop` task here, as that does not write the artifacts to storage.
+   > Note that you cannot use the `develop` task here, as that does not persist the artifacts.

 2. **Build this package**